Connecting Friends to the work of AFSC Subscribe

 Regularly connect your congregation to the work of AFSC

-- Republish a post from the Acting in Faith newsletter
+- Republish a post from Acting in Faith and receive updates to the blog from the Acting in Faith newsletter

-- Connect spirit to social witness using the Testimonies booklet as a forum
+- Connect spirit to social witness using the Testimonies booklet for your congregation's forum

 - Create a new vision with your youth in the If I Had a Trillion Dollars youth film festival